-Biodiversity is critical to maintaining the natural ecosystem that safeguards food security worldwide.
+Biodiversity is critical to maintaining the natural ecosystems that safeguard food security worldwide.
 Overapplication of pesticides and unsustainable land use, means plants, animals, and microorganisms that pollinate, clean our air, and fertilise our soil are being lost with devastating consequences, putting global food security at risk.
 At Waitrose, we want to ensure our food is produced in a way that preserves and even enhances key natural resources, and we are conscious that maintaining and increasing biodiversity is essential.
-The Waitrose Agriculture Strategy sets out our commitment to farm with nature, enhance biodiversity, and regenerate the environment we rely on.

 View our policy on the use of pesticides in Fresh Produce.